deepset-ai/haystack/docs/_src/api/api/pipelines.md

 method to process incoming data from predecessor node.
 - `name`: The name for the node.
 It must not contain any dots.
 - `inputs`: A list of inputs to the node.
 If the predecessor node has a single outgoing edge, just the name of node is sufficient.
-For instance, a 'ElasticsearchRetriever' node would always output a single edge with a list of documents.
-It can be represented as ["ElasticsearchRetriever"].
+For instance, a 'BM25Retriever' node would always output a single edge with a list of documents.
+It can be represented as ["BM25Retriever"].

 In cases when the predecessor node has multiple outputs, e.g., a "QueryClassifier", the output must be specified explicitly as "QueryClassifier.output_2".